What is Equivalence Partitioning Technique?

-The main advantage of this method is that it allows the tester to validate the tested object with a narrow set of test inputs because he will use a single condition from each class instead of all available inputs (remember that we assume that all inputs in a single class will behave the same, therefore we can test only single value).
+The main advantage of this method is that it allows the tester to validate the tested object with a narrow set of test inputs because he will use a single condition from each class instead of all available information (remember that we assume that all inputs in a single class will behave the same, therefore we can test only single value).

 The assumptions are:

-If a single value from a class is NOT working, then we need to validate the object with further inputs of the same class.
+If a single value from a class is NOT working, we need to validate the object with further inputs of the same class.

 We will cover different domain inputs (Valid/Invalid).